epfl-ada/ada-2024-project-tadaa/README.md

 We run this algorithm on each (`src`, `dst`) tuple with a voter score > 50 and compare the results with the real players obtained on average for the same (`src`, `dst`) tuple.

+## Other explorations that didn't yield
+We studied in depth the change of the paths specificities (Hubs categories, most visited articles...) over the time.
+We wanted to see if big events (ex: World Cup) affected the way players thought and found out it was not the case.
+We also studied what the characteristics of the graph are in order to cluster it and find the categories that would constitute a "joker" shortcut from any article to another.
+These ideas did not give fruitful results.

 ## Proposed timeline